achannarasappa/ticker/README.md

 * `alpha` to sort alphabetically by symbol
 * `value` to sort by position value
 * `user` to sort by the order defined in configuration with positions on top then lots

+### Groups

+Watchlists and holdings can be grouped in `.ticker.yml` under the `groups` property.
+While running `ticker`, press <kbd>TAB</kbd> to cycle forward through groups.

+* If top level `watchlist` or `lots` properties are defined in the configuration file, the entries there will be added to a group named `default` which will always be shown first
+* Ordering is defined by order in the configuration file
+* The `holdings` property replaces `lots` under `groups` but serves the same purpose

 ### Currency Conversion